hallelx2/tableau-hackathon/README.md

 ## Marketeer: A Web API and App for Data-Driven Market Insights

+To try out, visit [Here](https://marketeerapp.onrender.com/).
+Guide for local deployment at the bottom of the REAAD.me document

 **Inspiration**

 In today's competitive business landscape, data-driven decision making is crucial for success.
 However, technical expertise for data analysis can be a barrier for many business owners.
 Marketeer aims to bridge this gap by providing a web application that empowers both businesses and individual consumers to gain market insights and make informed choices.